monix/monix.io/_tut/docs/3x/reactive/observable.md

 ```

 The example is a quite involved one so let's break it down:
-- Element `1` can be started immediately, the downstream is free so it is passed until the end
+- Element `1` can be started immediately and since the downstream is free, it is passed until the end
 - There is a free space in the buffer, so elements `2` and `3` can be started
-- Now buffer is filled so upstream is back-pressured
+- Now, the buffer is filled-up, so the upstream is back-pressured
-- Once the first batch is processed, `bufferIntrospective` can send a new one
+- Once the first batch has been processed, `bufferIntrospective` can send a new one
-- There is a space in the buffer again so `4` and `5` can start and they will be emitted when the current batch is done
+- There is a space in the buffer again so `4` and `5` can start, and they will be emitted when the current batch has been processed

 #### bufferWithSelector

 Next sophisticated buffering operator is `bufferWithSelector(selector, maxSize)`.
 It takes a selector `Observable` and emits a new buffer whenever it emits an element.
-The second parameter, `maxSize` determines the maximum size of the buffer - if it is exceeded, an upstream will be back-pressured.
+The second parameter, `maxSize` determines the maximum size of the buffer - if it is exceeded, the upstream will be back-pressured.
-Any size below 1 will use unbounded buffer.
+Any size below 1 will use an unbounded buffer.

-Let's take a look at the example similar to the one with `bufferIntrospective` but we will emit elements every 100 milliseconds.
+Let's take a look at an example similar to the one with `bufferIntrospective` but this time it will emit elements every 100 milliseconds.

 ```tut:silent
 val stream = {